Goinza/Plugins-for-SRPG-Studio/Weapons and Items as Original Data/$readme.txt

     - Added a new type of custom item that, when used, teaches a unit a spell.
     - Added an error message to let the player know about a bug when the option "Skip weapon select menu when only have 1 weapon" is selected.
     - Added missing information to the readme file.

+2.3 - September 4, 2022
+    - Fixed an issue where loading a save with a rescued/captured unit could crash the game.